nielsthaumann/sca/README.md

   <a href=https://commons.wikimedia.org/wiki/File:SimulationNeuralOscillations.png> (TjeerdB.
 "Neuronal spiking (firing of neurons) is simulated by a rate-modulated Poisson process (upper panel).
 Local field potential is simulated by the low-pass filtered sum of a number of these processes, representing the mean activity of a large number of neurons (lower panel).", <i>Wikimedia Commons</i>) </br>
 </a>
 </p>
-<br></br>
+<br></br

 A popular assumption is that brain activity measured with MEG/EEG is shaped as ideal sine waves.
-However, in line with the observations of systematic noise in the timing of 'neuronal spiking', it turns out that the brain activity measured with MEG/EEG is accurately modeled with systematic Gaussian noise in the timing of the activity.
-[Haumann et al., 2020](https://doi.org/10.1016/j.jneumeth.2020.108743)
+However, in line with the observations of systematic noise in the timing of 'neuronal spiking', it turns out that the brain activity measured with MEG/EEG is accurately modeled with systematic Gaussian noise in the timing of the activity ([Haumann et al., 2020](https://doi.org/10.1016/j.jneumeth.2020.108743)).
 <br>
 </br>
 SCA enables the accurate analysis of evoked responses (ER) and the suppression of interfering brain activity by leveraging the discovery of the systematic Gaussian noise in the timing of the brain activity measured with MEG/EEG: